elugens/hello-javascript/docs/general-javascript-questions/javascript-modules/export-import-modules.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Export before a class or a function does not make it a function expression, and it is still a function declaration, albeit exported.
 Most JavaScript style guides do not recommend semicolons after function and class declarations.
-A semicolon does not need to get implemented at the end of the export class and export function.
+A semicolon does not need implementation at the end of the export class and export function.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />